Local service page

 Benson Town homes can have a terrace that looks safe when empty but behaves differently during everyday use.
 A bucket, drying stand, water pipe, stool, storage box, or tank ladder can pull people closer to the open side than the photo shows.

-Homes around Frazer Town side, Cantonment reach, central tree-lined streets, heritage residential blocks can need different terrace judgement even when the enquiry sounds the same. premium central homes, heritage apartments, and tree-lined terraces where safety has to protect the edge without spoiling the old-residential feel may include heritage-style terrace edges, old parapet returns, stair-head openings, tank-side corners, and verandah-linked roof sides, so the route has to be shaped around each open side instead of treating the roof as one flat rectangle.
+Homes around Frazer Town side, Cantonment reach, central tree-lined streets, heritage residential blocks can need different terrace judgement even when the enquiry sounds the same. well-finished central homes, heritage apartments, and tree-lined terraces where safety has to protect the edge without spoiling the old-residential feel may include heritage-style terrace edges, old parapet returns, stair-head openings, tank-side corners, and verandah-linked roof sides, so the route has to be shaped around each open side instead of treating the roof as one flat rectangle.

 EverSafe plans Benson Town terrace nets with old-building care, neat anchor lines, and return closure that respects visible central homes.
 The stronger installation keeps the roof usable.
 Tank measures, sweeping, drying, and service movement should still be possible after the net is fitted.